krisha-mehta/krisha-mehta.github.io/index.md

 <a name="/news"></a>

 # News
+- [Oct 2025] TAing DATA 23700: Visualization for Data Science this fall.
+- [Aug 2025] Our paper "[Designing for Disclosure in Data Visualizations][https://arxiv.org/abs/2508.08383]" got accepted at IEEE VIS!
+- [July 2025] Presnted a Poster at the Gordon Research Conferences
 - [Sept 2023] Awarded the Liew Family Graduate Fellowship.
 - [Sept 2023] Joined the PhD in CS program at the University of Chicago!
 - [Oct 2022] Got promoted to Programmer writer II.